Cochlear™ Baha® Start for kids

 Designed for young children

 A child starts learning to communicate before they say "mama" or "dada."
 It's important to give babies access to sound early.6

 The Softband features Baha SoftWear™ pads, designed to reduce pressure on the skin while also allowing sound transmission.7

-An adjustable strap helps you get a snug fit on your active baby or toddler, while a safety release opens the Softband if it catches on an object.
+An adjustable strap helps parents get a snug fit their active baby or toddler, while a safety release opens the Softband if it catches on an object.

 Lightweight and adaptable

 The Baha SoundArc is a lightweight and adaptable hearing device suitable for adults and children.